• Silent Conversation

 SOLD

-A charming mid-century landscape painting, executed in oil onto canvas.
+A mid-century painting that presents a semi-abstracted urban scene with houses, executed in oil onto canvas.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.